-- Contraceptive drugs and devices, including oral and injectable medications that are FDAapproved.
+- Contraceptive drugs and devices, including oral and injectable medications that are FDA-approved.
 This includes internally time-released contraceptives such as Norplant (no refund if medication is removed).
-A 12-month supply of FDA-approved, selfadministered hormonal contraceptives dispensed at one time. - Emergency contraceptive prescription drugs are covered without prior authorization.
+A 12-month supply of FDAapproved, self-administered hormonal contraceptives dispensed at one time. - Emergency contraceptive prescription drugs are covered without prior authorization.
 You should contact your PCP within 72 hours after the need for emergency contraception to obtain a prescription.
 Some pharmacists are trained to dispense emergency contraceptives without a prescription, but in most cases, you will need a prescription.
-If you use a contracted pharmacy, you will be required to pay your prescription co-payment.
-You may obtain the medication at a non-contracted pharmacy, but you may be required to pay for the medication, and submit your receipt to the Alliance for reimbursement, less your copayment - Injectable medications (including insulin), needles and syringes necessary for the administration of covered injectable medication - Blood glucose testing strips in medically appropriate quantities for the monitoring and treatment of insulin dependent, non-insulin dependent, and gestational diabetes - Ketone urine testing strips for type I diabetes and lancets - Prenatal vitamins and fluoride supplements included with vitamins or independent of vitamins which require a prescription - Medically necessary drugs administered while a member is a patient or resident in a rest home, nursing home, convalescent hospital, or similar facility when provided through a Plan pharmacy - Oral contraceptives pursuant to Plan's formulary - Tobacco cessation drugs are covered for one (1) cycle or course of treatment per benefit year.
+If you use a contracted pharmacy, you will be required to pay your prescription copayment.
+You may obtain the medication at a non-contracted pharmacy, but you may be required to pay for the medication, and submit your receipt to the Alliance for reimbursement, less your copayment. - Injectable medications (including insulin), needles, and syringes necessary for the administration of a covered injectable medication. - Blood glucose testing strips in medically appropriate quantities for the monitoring and treatment of insulin-dependent, non-insulin-dependent, and gestational diabetes. - Ketone urine testing strips for type I diabetes and lancets. - Prenatal vitamins and fluoride supplements included with vitamins or independent of vitamins that require a prescription.

+- Medically necessary drugs administered while a member is a patient or resident in a rest home, nursing home, convalescent hospital, or similar facility when provided through a pharmacy. - Oral contraceptives pursuant to the Alliance formulary. - Tobacco cessation drugs are covered for one (1) cycle or course of treatment per benefit year.
 It is recommended that the member for whom the treatment is prescribed attend a tobacco cessation program.
-To obtain a current listing of tobacco cessation programs/classes, please call the Alliance Member Services Department.
-(See the Contact Information List for further information.)
+To obtain a current listing of tobacco cessation programs/classes, please call the Alliance Member Services Department Monday through Friday, 8 am to 5 pm at 1.510.747.4567 or toll-free at 1.877.932.2738 (TTY 1.800.735.2929 or 711).